servian/TechChallengeInstructions/README.md

 ## Submission

-To submit, please provide share the URL to your repo with the Servian Talent Aquision team member who you have been talking with.
-You can simply reply to the email that they sent you with the links to this repo.
+To submit your solution, please provide the URL to your repo with all of your supporting artefacts to the Servian Talent Aquision team member who you have been engaged with.
+You can simply reply to the email that they sent you with initial instructions and links to this repo.

 ## Assessment Grading Criteria